 Copper is an alloy

 Like any metal, copper is an alloy.
 It is what makes it a conductor.
-Alloys come in many forms, but copper is the most common when it comes to the construction of PCBs.
+Alloys come in many forms, but copper is the most common in constructing PCBs.

 Alloys come in many forms, whether it is a bar, a sheet, or a tube.
 It is the first thing to consider before determining the weight of the PCB copper.

-Knowing the grade and what form the copper takes are only two of several things that go into calculating the PCB copper weight itself.
+Knowing the grade and what form the copper takes are only two of several things that calculate the PCB copper weight itself.
 The rest pertains to physical measurements involving the copper itself.

-The worst case scenario is applying the copper to the circuit board after making incorrect calculations.
-In this case, it would be extremely difficult to undo what has been done, if not impossible.
+The worst-case scenario is applying the copper to the circuit board after making incorrect calculations.
+In this case, it would be tough to undo what has been done, if not impossible.

 2、Design Considerations With Heavy Copper